 Hugely popular FREE street party that takes over Caledonian Rd each summer, with live music, dance workshops, street stalls, pop up poetry performances and a fun neighbourhood vibe.

 The largest UK festival is baby and family friendly, that’s if you don’t mind crowds of 100,000+.
-Tickets fly faster than you can say Glas… so register early and keep everything crossed for 2018 and beyond!
+On a break for 2018.
+Tickets fly faster than you can say Glas… so register early and keep everything crossed for 2019!

 British Summer Time at Hyde Park

-There’s no Family Day for the massive summer concert series in 2016, but there are funfairs, nappy changing facilities and use your discretion for shows featuring Green Day, Phil Collins, The Killers, Kings of Leon, Tom Petty & the Heartbreakers, Justin Bieber and other top names!
-(Jun 30-Jul 9)
+There’s no more Family Day for the massive summer concert series, but there are funfairs, nappy changing facilities and use your discretion for the big stage acts.
+(Jul 6-15)

 A truly mixed musical bag plus a Kids Zone with Bollywood dancing, circus skills, puppet making and more in a picturesque Oxfordshire setting.